be-chen/REMSA/README.md

 ## Overview

-**RESMA** REMSA automates RS foundation model selection by combining:
+**REMSA** REMSA automates RS foundation model selection by combining:

 - A structured database (RS-FMD) containing metadata for 160+ RSFMs
 - A modular agent architecture with: